r3sus/Resouls/ds2s/practicheats/fast-quit/readme.txt

 - ds2s fast quit -

-hotkey to quit to main menu
+quit to main menu by setting value with CE set hotkey to do it fast

 - usage -

-activate the script
 click on quit, Ctrl + H, edit HK => set yours save